Under Pressure (album): Background

 Between 2010 and 2013, Logic released four free mixtapes online and funded his own tours, through which he built his fanbase and reputation.
 According to Logic, the largest contributing factor to his rise to stardom was that he "hit the road and actually saw [the fans] face to face and shook their hands."
 He signed with Def Jam five months after the release of his Young Sinatra mixtape in 2011; a deal kept secret until 2013 because he "didn't want the fans to be like, 'Oh, he's going to change!'"
 Logic has metaphorically described Def Jam as his "bank", which does not interfere with his creative control or deal much with his publicity.
-Visionary Music Group, an independent label run by Logic, managed and funded his audio mixing, mastering, touring, and commissioning of album art.
+Visionary Music Group, an independent label, managed and funded his audio mixing, mastering, touring, and commissioning of album art.

 In 2013, Logic moved to Los Angeles to work on his debut album with Def Jam's No I.D., a mentor he later compared to Yoda.
 Several people advised Logic to make the album more personal than his mixtapes, inspiring him to write about his difficult upbringing in Gaithersburg, Maryland.
 On the advice of Don Cannon, he chose to maintain the album's personal theme by omitting guest appearances.
 Its title Under Pressure reflects the challenges of Logic's private life and rap career, while also referencing his belief that the album is "his diamond", as diamonds are formed by pressure.
 His prior mixtapes had dealt heavily with his biracial heritage, but he changed his focus from race to culture on the album.
 Rather than go "the radio route" with Under Pressure, Logic wanted to create a classic hip hop album in the style of Nas, Wu-Tang Clan, A Tribe Called Quest, Big Daddy Kane, Kanye West and Big L. To help new listeners understand that his roots lie in this music, Logic tried to make Under Pressure more consistent and more quintessentially hip hop than his mixtapes, which he found incohesive.
 Although he admitted to emulating other rappers on his earlier releases, he believed that the album would finally crystallize "the sound of Logic".

 The album artwork was painted by Sam Spratt, an artist based in New York City.
 He was asked to depict the basement of Logic's friend Big Lenbo, where Logic had lived and recorded early in his career.
 Using photographs taken at that time for reference, Spratt painted a detailed reproduction of the space.
 The artwork's "half dark[,] half bright and beautiful look" symbolizes the two sides of Logic's life.
 Spratt wrote that he collaborated heavily with Logic to make the album's narrative "sync up on the art side".
 The title and track list on the album art were hand-written by Big Lenbo.